 The New Jersey Division of Gaming Enforcement (DGE) regulates gambling in the state.

-For those interested, the DGE site is a great resource for reading through all the laws and regulations regarding NJ gambling as well as see the revenue reported by the different operators.
+For those interested, the DGE site is a great resource for reading through all the laws and regulations regarding New Jersey gambling as well as see the revenue reported by the different operators.

 Are Legal New Jersey Gambling Sites Better Than Illegal Sites?